Creating your resume and cover letter

 The resume’s purpose is to be your sales tool.
 If you’ve had a long period of unemployment, gaps in employment and/or short periods of time at the jobs you’ve held, you’ll have to rely more on your network and other resources to build a relationship with someone who might be able to hire you.

 You can say, “I’m working on my resume now, would you mind if I bring it to the interview?”
 All resumes look better when delivered in person, and having nothing to sell on paper can work against you.
+And remember, a primary purpose of the resume in the employers’ eyes is to screen applicants out.
 Many experts believe that a resume is something you should never send ahead but leave behind after the interview.

 Dealing with gaps in employment and job hopping

 Whether this is your type of job history or not, don’t send a resume.
 Just send a well-crafted cover letter instead.
 Your cover letter should summarize everything that a longer resume would cover.
-You can search online for “cover letters,” use the Microsoft templates mentioned above or visit your local American Job Center for help with your cover letter.
-Susan Ireland’s free cover letter guide is also excellent.
+You can search online for “cover letters” or visit your local American Job Center for help with your cover letter.
+Indeed.com also has an excellent article on how to create a cover letter.

 Is a JIST Card a better option?